Flow-Launcher/Flow.Launcher/README.md

 - Support languages from Chinese to Italian and more.
 - Support Pinyin.
-- You can translation support this project in [Crowdin](https://crowdin.com/project/flow-launcher)
+- Translation support this project in [Crowdin](https://crowdin.com/project/flow-launcher)

 ### Portable